Jeunese/jeunese.github.io/docs/guidelines.md

 * Consistent in style
 * 8 items or fewer

-Consider grouper longer lists into themes and under different subheadings.
+Consider grouping longer lists into themes and under different subheadings.

 ### Acronyms and abbreviations

-Use shortened forms with care:
+Use shortened forms with care.

--  Spell out acronyms and include the acronym in parentheses immediately following the expanded form on first reference in online documentation unless it's a long-established acronym (for example, HTML).
+In online documentation, spell out acronyms and include the acronym in parentheses immediately following the expanded form on first reference unless it's a long-established acronym (for example, HTML).

+Reserve acronyms and abbreviations for when space is limited or for when users are more familiar with the acronym or abbreviation than the phrase it's based on (for example, URL).
+When you do use acronyms and abbreviations:

 -  Don't capitalise the words on which the acronym is based unless it is a proper noun.
 -  Avoid using the possessive form with abbreviations and acronyms.
 -  Use the proper article with an acronym in the sentence.
 -  Don't use an apostrophe for the plural of an acronym.
 -  Avoid using abbreviations and acronyms for the first time in a title or heading, unless the abbreviation or acronym is a keyword, in which case, introduce the acronym in parenthesis following the full phrase it is based on.
--  Reserve abbreviations and acronyms for when space is limited or for when users are more familiar with the abbreviation or acronym than the phrase it is based on (for example, URL)
 -  Use abbreviations for a unit of measurement.
 	-  If an abbreviation matches a preposition, include a period after (for example, 3 ft, 5 in.).
 	-  Insert a space between the number and the unit of measure